anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 Teams shall be formally recognized as existing as an entity from April 1 through August 31 of the current season.
 These dates shall serve as time periods as they pertain to all rules regarding rosters and team management.

 ### Team Name
-Teams new to the Association, regardless of the makeup of the roster, shall not be allowed to use the name of any existing Association team.
-Teams from other recognized Associations or Leagues entering the CMBA shall be allowed to use any team name provided it was the recognized existing name of the team prior to its membership in the Association.
-Changes in team names shall not affect a team’s status in the Association in any way provided the original recognized Manager is the entrant of the team.
+Teams new to the League, regardless of the makeup of the roster, shall not be allowed to use the name of any existing League team.
+Teams from other recognized leagues or leagues entering the League shall be allowed to use any team name provided it was the recognized existing name of the team prior to its membership in the League.
+Changes in team names shall not affect a team’s status in the League in any way provided the original recognized Manager is the entrant of the team.

 ### Uniform
 All players must be in uniform (bearing the team’s name as represented to the league) by the team’s first regular season game in order to be eligible to participate in games.
 Players may not obtain the jersey of another team member in order to obtain eligibility.